-Though these two pieces were clearly designed with young souls in mind, they do double-duty as both decorative items and seating options.
-Vitra’s Eames Elephant—designed by Charles and Ray Eames—and the Magis Puppy—designed by Eero Aarnio—are iconic pieces that are both whimsical and functional.
-Even if your kid gets sick of it, its iconic design will fit right into any other room of your home.
+Though these two pieces were clearly designed with young souls in mind, they do double duty as both decorative items and seating options.
+Vitra’s Eames Elephant—designed by Charles and Ray Eames—and the Magis Puppy—designed by Eero Aarnio—are iconic, whimsical, and functional.
+Even if your kid moves on, the designs will complement any room in your home for years to come.

-The Cabin Daybed, designed by Roberto Gil for Casa Kids, is a versatile and sophisticated design that can be used as a sofa, daybed, or bed.
-With an optional trundle bed feature for sleepovers, it can used differently for whichever sleeping stage your child is in.
+The Cabin Daybed, designed by Roberto Gil for Casa Kids, is a versatile yet sophisticated design that can be used as a sofa, daybed, or simply a bed.
+An optional trundle feature makes it perfect for future sleepovers.

-If you don’t find a rug that you feel will last for years, consider FLOR’s modular carpet squares, which allows you to customize your child’s flooring with easy-to-install tiles that are eco-friendly, recyclable, and are easy to clean.
+If you can’t find a rug that you feel will withstand wear and tear, consider FLOR’s modular carpet squares, which allow you to customize your child’s flooring with easy-to-install tiles.
+They’re eco-friendly, recyclable, and easy to clean.

-Every nursery needs some type of rocking chair.
-Whether you choose to include an heirloom from your grandmother, a plush upholstered rocker, or a more modern version—like the Eames Molded Plastic Rocker—don't forget to consider how the chair will fit in the room as your child gets older.
+It’s not a nursery without a rocking chair.
+Whether you choose to include an heirloom from your grandmother, a plush upholstered rocker, or a more modern version like this rocker by Charles and Ray Eames, remember to consider how the chair will fit in the room—or your home—in the years to come.

-Though it's sometimes necessary, certain pieces of furniture you choose for your child’s room doesn't have to be specifically designed for kids.
-Case in point, Eastvold Furniture of Minneapolis creates well-made furnishings that are designed to be passed down to future generations.
-The Elko series includes small credenzas with pops of color that blend modern construction with midcentury form.
-It'll play multiple roles throughout its life.
+Don’t forget that certain pieces of furniture you choose for your child’s room don’t have to be specifically designed for kids.
+Case in point: Eastvold Furniture of Minneapolis creates well-made furnishings that are designed to be passed down to future generations.
+Their Elko series includes small credenzas with pops of color that blend modern construction with midcentury form.

-Inspired by a traditional trunk from the 19th century, The Trunk is a streamlined, modern, two-box construction from designer Gesa Hansen of The Hansen Family.
+Inspired by a traditional trunk from the 19th century, The Trunk by The Hansen Family Trunk is a streamlined, modern, two-box unit from designer Gesa Hansen.
 It opens up to reveal dresser drawers, cupboard shelving, and so much more.

 These fun, sculptural Throwing Stones from Iglooplay are covered in 100-percent wool and encourage lounging, stacking, and playing.
 Inspired by river stones, they’ll be enjoyed way past early childhood.

-Eventually, most kids need a designated spot to do their homework.
-Designed by Lithuanian designer Inesa Malafej, My writing Desk (MWD) for Emko features storage space around the edge of the desktop so that necessary objects can always be tidy, in sight, and easily accessible.
+Eventually, most kids will need a designated spot to do their homework.
+Designed by Lithuanian designer Inesa Malafej, the EMKO My Writing Desk features storage space around the edge of the desktop to keep things tidy, in sight, and easily accessible.

 The Los Angeles–based company Bend Goods focuses on functional and sculptural furniture that’s playful in color and shape.
-Lucy, the brand’s most popular wire chair, is crafted from hot-dip galvanized iron to prevent rust and topped with a powder-coated finish.
-It can act as a place for visitors to prop while they spend time with your child, which can be made softer with a pillow, throw, or cushion.
-It'll be a piece that your child will end up loving as they get older.
+Lucy, the brand’s most popular wire chair, is crafted from hot-dip galvanized iron to prevent rust, and topped with a powder-coated finish.
+Add a soft pillow, throw, or cushion and it becomes the perfect place for friends or family to visit with your child.